Chapter: Configuring a production server

 [urlengine] basePath= / backendBasePath = /foo/bar

-And if the proxy redirect HTTPS request to HTTP, you must deactivate the HTTPS check
+If the reverse proxy redirect HTTPS request to HTTP, you must deactivate the HTTPS check for URL engines:

 [urlengine] checkHttpsOnParsing = off

 And since Jelix 1.6.16, you can indicate to force all generated URL with the HTTPS protocol, because it doesn't know what it the protocol used by requests on the reverse proxy: